kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Any variable can be monitored.
 However, the purpose of process monitoring is so that you can **react early** to bad, or unusual operation.
 This implies we should monitor variables that are available in near real-time; they are more suitable than variables that take a long time to acquire (e.g. laboratory measurements).
 We shouldn't have to wait to the end of the production line to find our process was out of statistical control.

-These intermediate variables measured from the process are (a) available much more frequently and without delay, (b) are more precise, (c) are usually more meaningful to the operating staff than final quality variables from the lab, and (d) contain the "fingerprint" of the fault, helping the engineers with diagnosis and process adjustment (see *Macgregor, 1997*)
+These intermediate variables measured from the process are (a) available much more frequently and without delay, (b) are more precise, (c) are usually more meaningful to the operating staff than final quality variables from the lab, and (d) contain the "fingerprint" of the fault, helping the engineers with diagnosis and process adjustment (see *MacGregor, 1997*)

 Note that we don't have to monitor variables that are measured only from on-line sensors.
 The variable could be a calculation made from the on-line measurements.
 For example, an energy balance could be calculated from various thermocouples on the process and the degree of mismatch in the energy balance could be critical to quality.
 For example, the mismatch could indicate an unexpected source of heat into or out of the process - so monitor that mismatch, rather than the raw temperature data.